 You need to pay in order to practice more exercises on their site, you can do just a few exercises for free.

 You need to practice everything you learn otherwise you’ll forget it, here are the best grammar exercise sites.
-As I said connect everything to your life and make up sentences.
+As I said connect everything to your life and build sentences.

 Here you can find more Spanish grammar exercises: